camarm-dev/p2p/README.md

 1. Add the distant machine using p2p and give it a name.
 2. Write a config file named `.p2p` at your project root.
-3. Execute `p2p` at your project root.
+3. Execute `p2p -e` at your project root.

 And your app is now running on your distant host !